Chuseok: Hwatu

-Chuseok in North Korea
+In North Korea

 Since Chuseok is a traditional holiday that has been celebrated long before the division of Korea, people in North Korea also celebrate Chuseok.
 However, the ideology that divided Korea also caused some differences between the way that the holiday is celebrated in North Korea from the way it is celebrated in South Korea.
 In fact, North Korea did not celebrate Chuseok and other traditional holidays until the mid-1980s.

 While South Koreans celebrate Chuseok by visiting and spending time with family members, most North Koreans do not have any family gatherings for the holiday.
 Some, especially those in working classes, try to visit their ancestors' gravesites during Chuseok.
 However, social and economic issues in North Korea have been preventing visits.
 In addition, the extremely poor infrastructure of North Korea, especially in terms of public transportation, makes it almost impossible for people to visit grave sites and their families.
 In contrast to the poor Songbun lower class North Koreans, middle and elite classes enjoy the holiday as they want, easily traveling wherever they want to go.